This article will teach you how you can find competitor backlinks and “take” their links.

 In this way you will be able to find guest blogging opportunities.

-If you see that somebody have mentioned your competitor and given a do-follow backlink – there is a huge chance they will do the same for you if your write a nice guest post.
+If you see that somebody has mentioned your competitor and given a do-follow backlink – there is a huge chance they will do the same for you if your write a nice guest post.

 We tried this and from 10 sites we contacted we got 6 guest blogging opportunities.